MDHRDY/A_Property_Price_Prediction_Web_App/README.md

 It takes awhile for heroku to load the application into memory on their servers, so be patient if you click on the link (it's darn slow).

 The files here contain the front end and the back end for the site.
-The principal machine learning algorithms used thus far are k-neareset neighbors and k-means.